BethKidd/Plant-Narrative-1/Group_Project/README.md

 fit="contain">

 ### Colonial Discovery
 The *Melaleuca quinquenervia* belongs to a genus of the Myrtle family, closely related to the Eucalyptus, and endemic to mainland Australia, New Caledonia, and Indonesia, its southern geographical limit reaching Botany Bay.
 As its common name suggests, Melaleucas are distinctive for their bark, which easily peels from the truck in smooth, flat sheets.
 The *M. quinquenervia*, one of a group of up to 100 species described as ‘broadleaf’, can grow to heights of 20 meters.
 It favors riverbanks, swamps, floodplains, and estuaries.
 Its flowers, which appear in the fall, range from white to cream, and, characteristically of Melaleucas, comprise spiked clusters of petals from which it derives an additional common name: ‘bottle-brush tree’.
 Its leaves are dark, gray-green and oblong with five veins, as specified in the epithet 'quinquenervia'.
+As a fire adapted species, burning can be beneficial to *Melaleucas*.
+Stress from the fire causes seed release and an ideal environment for seed germination and seedling growth with a more open canopy and carbon-rich soil.
 <param ve-entity eid="Q45669">
 <param ve-entity eid="Q165152">
 <param ve-entity eid="Q33788">